why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/index.md

 !!! warning
     This documentation has not been deployed to its destination yet.
-In the mean time please prefer the sources below.
+In the meantime, please prefer the sources below.

 * [Standard documentation based on Leap](https://doc.opensuse.org/)
 * [Tumbleweed-specific knowledgebase](https://en.opensuse.org/Portal:Tumbleweed)